 Fortunately for the industry, this is an incredibly complicated question.
 Search engines use complex algorithms to determine the most relevant content to display for each result, tweak these daily, and make major updates multiple times a year.

 Yet, the basics aren’t especially difficult.
-This guide is focused on optimization, so we’re going to focus on on page optimization in this section.
-This is an extremely important part of SEO and is one of the easiest things you can do to improve your search engine rankings.
+This guide is focused on optimization, so we’re going to focus on on-page optimization in this section.
+This is an extremely important part of SEO, and is one of the easiest things you can do to improve your search engine rankings.
 For a wider take on SEO, read our full WordPress SEO guide.

 The easiest WordPress SEO gains come from using an SEO plugin.
 The best and most popular plugin is Yoast SEO.
-Yoast will make a number of on page optimizations easier for you.
-We’ll run through how to install the plugin and then how to use the most beneficial settings.
+Yoast will make a number of on-page optimizations easier for you.
+We’ll run through how to install the plugin, and then how to use the most beneficial settings.

 Install Yoast SEO by heading to Plugins → Add New and searching for Yoast SEO.
 Install and Activate the plugin.

 With the plugin installed, you can now start putting it to work!
 First, head to the new SEO menu and follow the prompts to go through the plugin’s onboarding setup.
-This will get your basic settings sorted and connect the plugin to Google’s Webmaster Tools.
+This will get your basic settings sorted, and connect the plugin to Google’s Webmaster Tools.
 On completion, you’ll be taken back to the main plugin settings page.
-On this and any other settings pages, you can get contextual help and video tutorials by expanding the “Help Center” tab.
+On this and any other settings pages, you can get contextual help and video tutorials by expanding the 'Help Center' tab.

 Next up, you want to set up your XML sitemap.
 This will tell Google which pages on your site it should be looking at.
-You’ll find details about this on the XML Sitemaps submenu item.
-You’ll want to make sure any post types you don’t want displaying in search results (such as media pages which just display images, video or other media) are disabled, any particular posts you don’t want showing in search engines are excluded, and any taxonomies (such as categories and tags) you don’t want showing in search engines are excluded.
+You’ll find details about this on the XML Sitemap's submenu item.
+You’ll want to make sure any post types you don’t want displaying in search results (such as media pages that just display images, video or other media) are disabled, any particular posts you don’t want showing in search engines are excluded, and any taxonomies (such as categories and tags) you don’t want showing in search engines are excluded.

 It’s well worth spending some time with Yoast SEO on your site and using the help videos to see how you can get the most out of the plugin.
 If you don’t want to use Yoast SEO, see this post for a comparison of Yoast SEO plugin and its main alternative.